Dawie Snyman: Playing career

 Snyman's test debut was in 1972 at Ellis Park against the touring English side captained by John Pullin.
-Playing flyhalf, Snyman scored all the point for the Springboks in the 9–18 defeat to the English.
+Playing flyhalf, Snyman scored all the points for the Springboks in the 9–18 defeat to the English.
 During September to November 1972, Snyman toured with Gazelles, a South African under-24 team, to Argentina.
 Snyman played ten test matches for the Springboks, scoring 24 points, including one try.
 He also played in twelve tour matches, scoring sixty-two points.

 Test history

 Coaching career

-In 1982 Snyman was appointed as the head coach of Western Province, with Charlie Cockrell as his assistant.
+In 1982 Snyman was appointed the head coach of Western Province, with Charlie Cockrell as his assistant.
 During his tenure as head coach Western Province won the Currie Cup five times in a row from 1982 to 1986.
 In 1989, with Hennie Bekker as his assistant coach, Western Province shared the Currie Cup with Northern Transvaal.

+Death

+Snyman died on 14 August 2025, at the age of 76.